use-init/init/readme.md

 ## JS
 We use jQuery and Modernizr (custom build).
 Please lint your JavaScript before commit.
-You can use the grunt-task `lint` for this.
+You can use the Grunt-task `lint` for this.

 ## Deployment
-Please use [grunt.js](https://github.com/cowboy/grunt) for building a production-state of a website.
-The `grunt.js`-file has tasks for concatenating and minifing CSS and JavaScript.
+Please use [Grunt.js](https://github.com/cowboy/grunt) for building a production-state of a website.
+The `Gruntfile.js` has tasks for concatenating and minifing CSS and JavaScript.
 Additional information on this project is stored in `package.json`.